ChandulaJ/python-image-processing-toolkit/README.md

 ```

 ### Image Rotation
-Uses affine transformation with automatic dimension adjustment to prevent cropping.
+Uses affine transformation to rotate the given image at the given angle.

 ### Block Averaging
 Reshapes image into blocks and computes average values: